Sweet soy sauce: Brands

-In Indonesia there are large numbers of sweet soy sauce brands.
+In Indonesia, there are large numbers of sweet soy sauce brands.
 Kecap manis is traditionally a small-scale home industry.
-However there are a handful of brands that are widely distributed throughout Indonesia and regionally, such as kecap manis ABC, Kecap Bango, Indofood and Sedaap.
+However, there are a handful of brands that are widely distributed throughout Indonesia and regionally, such as kecap manis ABC, Kecap Bango, Indofood, and Sedaap.

 Besides the national brands, there are numerous regional brands, such as Ikan Lele in Pati, Mirama in Semarang, Orang Jual Sate in Probolinggo, Siong Hin (SH) in Tangerang, Tomat Lombok in Tegal, etc. More or less, there are a hundred regional brands of kecap manis.

-There are also brands that distribute widely in the Netherlands like Conimex, Inproba, Kaki Tiga, and "A" Trade Mark.
+Some brands distribute widely in the Netherlands like Conimex, Inproba, Kaki Tiga, and "A" Trade Mark.

 Substitutes

-Sweet soy sauce is widely available in Indonesian marketplaces, warungs, minimarkets, supermarkets, toko and Asian grocery stores worldwide.
-However, it is quite hard to find in most parts of Europe (except for the Netherlands, UK and Germany) and also quite scarce in the Americas.
+Sweet soy sauce is widely available in Indonesian marketplaces, warungs, minimarkets, supermarkets, toko, and Asian grocery stores worldwide.
+However, it is quite hard to find in most parts of Europe (except for the Netherlands, UK, France and Germany) and also quite scarce in the Americas.
 Sweet soy sauce can be made from regular soy sauce.
 Regular soy sauce mixed with brown sugar, added with a trace of molasses, can serve as a substitute for sweet soy sauce.